Booking Terms & Conditions

 6. Suitability of the Tour and Behaviour

-We reserve the right in our absolute discretion to terminate without prior notice the holiday arrangements of any customer whose behaviour is such that it causes or is likely to cause, in our reasonable opinion, or in the opinion of any Tour Manager or any other person in authority, distress, damage, danger or significant annoyance to any third party, or damage to property.
+We reserve the right in our absolute discretion to terminate without prior notice the holiday arrangements of any customer whose behaviour is such that it causes or is likely to cause, in our reasonable opinion, or in the opinion of any Tour Manager (if on an escorted holiday) or any other person in authority, distress, damage, danger or significant annoyance to any third party, or damage to property.
 In these circumstances all our obligations to you under our contract or otherwise will cease, full cancellation charges will apply and we will not be liable for any refund, compensation or costs incurred by you whatsoever.
-Our tours can be physically demanding and we also reserve the right to terminate your holiday where, in the reasonable opinion of any person in authority (including office staff or your Tour Manager when you join your holiday), your physical condition means you are unable or likely to be unable to cope with the tour or to experience significant difficulties in doing so.
+You and/or your party may also be required to pay for loss and/or damage caused by your actions and we will hold you and each member of your party jointly and individually liable for any damage or losses caused by you or any member of your party.
+Full payment for any such damage or losses must be paid directly to the hotel manager or other supplier prior to departure.
+If you fail to make payment, you will be responsible for meeting any claims (including legal costs) subsequently made against us as a result of your actions together with all costs we incur in pursuing any claim against you.
+Our tours can be physically demanding and we also reserve the right to terminate your holiday where, in the reasonable opinion of any person in authority (including office staff or your Tour Manager when you join your escorted holiday), your physical condition means you are unable or likely to be unable to cope with the tour or to experience significant difficulties in doing so.
 It is your responsibility to disclose an accurate account of your mobility and all other relevant information relating to your health and fitness at the time of booking.
 You must advise us of any change to your level of mobility or health and fitness between booking your holiday and departing on your tour.
-Please also see also clause 17.
+Please also see clause 17 and clause 18.

 7. Alterations to Your Booking and Booking Transfers